 - After applying seals and bands, process in a waterbath for 15 minutes.

-If you make these peppers, tag us @RebootedMom on IG to let us know how they turned out!
-We’d love to hear about it!
+If you make these peppers, let me know in the comments how they turned out!

 Looking for more things to pickle?
 Try any of these below: